ghgemmer/yotagrabber/output/Readme.txt

 Note that sometimes a "Dealer State" column cell may be blank.
 I will automatically be alerted of this and this will be corrected typically within a day or two.
-This is because the dealer state information is currently maintained in a separate database and changes only infrequently, so is not dynamically extracted from the website when the inventory is gotten to reduce the time it takes to get the inventory.
+This is because the dealer state information is currently maintained in a separate database and changes only infrequently, so is not dynamically extracted from the website when the inventory is extracted to reduce the time it takes to get the inventory.

 For issues or questions contact ghgemmer@gmail.com